LinusChukwuma/alx-system_engineering-devops/README.md

-This project is about shell redirection
+This project is about shell redirections